nickangtc/nickang-blog-gatsby/content/blog/2020-12-20-what-needs-evaluating-here/index.md

 ---
 title: "What needs evaluating here?"
 date: "2020-12-20"
-exerpt: "Always judge a book strictly by its contents.
+excerpt: "Always judge a book strictly by its contents.
 If the author is an alcoholic and misogynist, it should not matter in your consideration of his ideas."
 ---

 When you read a book about leadership, does it matter if the author was reported to have had an affair?